-So whether you’re a realtor, a home seller, or a real estate technology business, you need to start creating targeted web pages for your audiences — called landing pages — to move them closer to the point of purchase.
+Whether you’re a realtor, a home seller, or a real estate technology business, you need to start creating targeted real estate landing pages for your audiences — to move them closer to the point of purchase.

 Let’s talk more about how they work.

-Have you put together a real estate squeeze page (aka real estate landing page) for your business?
+Have you put together the real estate squeeze pages (aka real estate landing pages) for your business?
 Here’s how to tell:

 1. Is your page disconnected from your website’s navigation?